 Please take your child’s temperature and review the below chart of symptoms.
 The chart was created by LGH/Penn Medicine with guidance from the PA Department of Health.

 If your child is experiencing 1 or more symptoms from Group A or 2 or more symptoms from Group B, please stay home for 48 hours and monitor symptoms.
-If symptoms continue please call your family physician.
+If symptoms continue please call the school nurse.
 Please note that under our current school procedures, students should stay home if experiencing fever, diarrhea, and/or vomiting for 24 hours after symptoms subside.